atfrank/SampleDock/README.md

 source activate SampleDock
 python setup.py install
 ```
-rdock is required for the docking process, and can be installed following the instruction: http://rdock.sourceforge.net/installation/
+rdock is required for the docking simulation, and can be installed following the instruction: http://rdock.sourceforge.net/installation/
+To run Sample and Dock, first specify the hyperparameters at `SnD/hyper.param`.
+Then, `python sampler.py`

 ## Software: